Sabrina-MM/Sabrina-MM/README.md

 - 👋 Hi, I’m @Sabrina-MM, I'm a beginning front-end developer based in London.
-I've always been curious about web design and development, so I decided to start with this new code journey and learn more about it.
+I've always been curious about web design and development, so I decided to start with this new coding journey and learn more about it.
 - 💞️ I’m looking to collaborate on React projects.
 - 📫 How to reach me : sabrinamarisolmartinez@gmail.com